-Here $(x_E, y_E, \dot{x}E, \dot{y}E)$ and $(x_M, y_M, \dot{x}M, \dot{y}M)$ denote normalized coordinates of the spacecraft with respect to non-rotating frames whose origins coincide with the Earth and Moon, respectively; $t_0$ and $t_f$ denote the times at which the spacecraft makes its periapsis passages with respect to the Earth and Moon, respectively; and $\mu_E$ and $\mu_M$ denote the masses of the Earth and Moon in normalized units.
+Here $(x, y, \dot{x}, \dot{y})$ and $(x_M, y_M, \dot{x}M, \dot{y}M)$ denote coordinates of the spacecraft and Moon, respectively, in a normalized Sun-Earth rotating coordinate system, $t_f$ denotes the final time at the endpoint of the spacecraft's trajectory, $R_M$ and $\mu_M$ denote the radius and mass, respectively, of the Moon in normalized units, and $L{SE}$ is a conversion factor corresponding to the Sun-Earth distance in kilometers.
+Physically, constraints (15-17) correspond to the requirement that the spacecraft be in a 200- to 2000-km altitude circular orbit about the moon at time $t_f$ .

 The optimized trajectory generated through application of the DMOC algorithm, using the patched trajectory of Fig. 5 as an initial guess, is displayed in Fig. 6.
-The total $\Delta V$ requirement for this trajectory (including Earth orbit departure and lunar orbit insertion costs) is 3850 m/s, in good agreement with the numbers reported by Perrozi & Di Salvo.
-Relative to the 3960 m/s required for an Earth-to-Moon Hohmann transfer, the trajectory of Fig. 6 is considerably more fuel-efficient.
+The total $\Delta V$ requirement for this trajectory (excluding initial launch costs) is 17 m/s.
+This is roughly a tenfold improvement in the 163 m/s $\Delta V$ requirement for the patched trajectory of Fig. 5.
+Relative to the 800 m/s burn required during the second thrust of an Earth-to-Moon Hohmann transfer, the trajectory of Fig. 6 is considerably more fuel-efficient.
 The fuel savings, of course, come at a cost: while a Hohmann transfer takes just 5 days to execute, the trajectory in Fig. 6 has a flight time of roughly 6 months.
 Nevertheless, trajectories like that of Fig. 6 are well-suited for unmanned missions, where short flight times may safely be sacrificed for fuel savings.

-Resonant Gravity Assists and the Titan Mission
+3.2 Resonant Gravity Assists and the Titan Mission

 The low-fuel "Shoot the Moon" trajectory of Fig. 6 was made possible by a fortuitous intersection of the invariant manifolds of the Sun-Earth-spacecraft and Earth-Moon-spacecraft three-body systems.
 In a general celestial system, the distances between primary bodies and their relative masses may not permit such fortunate circumstances.
-In particular, it has been observed numerically that
+In particular, it has been observed numerically that the invariant manifolds of the Saturn-Titan-spacecraft system do not pass near the invariant manifolds of the Lyapunov orbits associated with Saturn's other moons, a situation that can be partly attributed to the small masses of Saturn's non-Titanian moons.